0xProject/0x-parser/README.md

 ## Development

 This repository contains example code that you can run locally, which is useful for the development process.
-The code can be found in `/examples/web/index.html` and you can run the code by runnng `npm run web:example`.
+The code can be found in `/examples/web/index.html` and you can run the code by running `npm run web:example`.

 ## Contributing